I Just Can't Stop Loving You

-"I Just Can't Stop Loving You" is a 1987 duet ballad by Michael Jackson and Siedah Garrett, and was released as the first single on July 20, 1987 by Epic Records from his seventh album, Bad.
+"I Just Can't Stop Loving You" is a 1987 duet ballad by American singer Michael Jackson featuring singer and songwriter Siedah Garrett, and was released as the first single on July 20, 1987, by Epic Records from his seventh album, Bad.
 The song was written by Jackson, and co-produced by Jackson and Quincy Jones.
 The presence of Garrett on the track was a last-minute decision by Jackson and Jones, after Jackson's first two choices for the duet both decided against participating.
-Garrett, a protégé of Jones's who co-wrote another song on Bad, "Man in the Mirror", did not know that she would be singing the song until the day of the recording session.
+Garrett, a protégé of Jones who co-wrote another song on Bad, "Man in the Mirror", was unaware that she would be singing the song until the day of the recording session.
 It became her first hit since Dennis Edwards' 1984 song "Don't Look Any Further".
+Garrett remains known primarily for her work with Jackson to this day.

 "I Just Can't Stop Loving You" reached number one on the Billboard Hot 100, R&B Singles and Adult Contemporary charts, making it the first in a string of 5 number-one singles from Bad.
 It was Jackson's second number-one song on the Adult Contemporary chart after "The Girl Is Mine" with Paul McCartney.
 "I Just Can't Stop Loving You" was released without an accompanying music video.
-Jackson and Garrett later recorded "Todo mi amor eres tú", a Spanish-language version of the song, with lyrics translated by Rubén Blades, and "Je ne veux pas la fin de nous", a French language version, with translation by Christine "Coco" Decroix.
+Jackson and Garrett later recorded Todo Mi Amor Eres Tú (loosely translated to "All My Love Is You"), a Spanish-language version of the song, with lyrics translated by Rubén Blades, and "Je Ne Veux Pas La Fin De Nous" (loosely translated to "I Don't Want The End Of Us"), a French-language version, with translation by Christine "Coco" Decroix.
 All three versions are featured on the 2012 reissue album Bad 25.
 The original English-language version was re-released as a single in 2012, as part of the Bad 25 release.